-NESA NSW Education Standards Authority (formerly BOSTES) www.boardofstudies.nsw.edu.au National Tests There are national tests for children in Year 3 and Year 5.
+NESA NSW Education Standards Authority educationstandards.nsw.edu.au/wps/portal/nesa/home NAPLAN There are national tests for children in Year 3 and Year 5.
 These 4 tests examine basic literacy and numeracy skills.
-CSBB Catholic Schools Broken Bay Under the guidance of Mr Danny Casey (Director of Schools), is responsible for overseeing the management of 43 Schools - 36 Catholic primary schools and 7 Catholic high schools with approx 15,000 students - in the Broken Bay Diocese. https://www.csodbb.catholic.edu.au/ DPC The Diocesan Parent Council represents all parents of children attending Catholic Schools in the three clusters of our Diocese.
-Each Schools P & F has representatives on the Cluster Parent Councils.
-Reps from each of the three clusters form the DPC Executive.
-A parent from the DPC represents Broken Bay on the CCSP.
-Contact parentcouncil@dbb.edu.au or ph.
-9847 0340 CCSP Catholic Council of School Parents is the official parent organisation recognised by the Catholic Bishops to represent parents of children attending Catholic schools in the 11 Dioceses of NSW/ACT. www.ccsp.catholic.edu.au CEC Catholic Education Commission is responsible to the Bishops of NSW for coordination and representation of Catholic education in NSW /ACT. http://www.cecnsw.catholic.edu.au/ YOU The parents!
+CSBB C atholic S chools B roken B ay Under the guidance of Mr Danny Casey (Director of Schools), is responsible for overseeing the management of 43 Schools - 36 Catholic primary schools and 7 Catholic high schools with approx 15,000 students - in the Broken Bay Diocese. csodbb.catholic.edu.au/ P&F P arents & F riends Associations - help build community in schools and coordinate parent fundraising efforts.
+DPC The Diocesan Parent Council represents all parents of children attending Catholic Schools in the three clusters of our Diocese.
+Each school has a representative on the Cluster Parent Councils .
+Reps from each of the three clusters form the DPC Executive .
+A parent from the DPC represents Broken Bay on the CCSP .
+Contact parentcouncil@dbb.edu.au or phone 9847 0340 CCSP C atholic C ouncil of S chool P arents is the official parent organisation recognised by the Catholic Bishops to represent parents of children attending Catholic schools in the 11 Dioceses of NSW/ACT. ccsp.catholic.edu.au ΥΟυ The parents!
 The most important factor in your child's education.
 You were your child's first teacher and will continue to be, as you guide, encourage and nurture your child.